 Unravel also provides you analysis on which partitions could possibly be reclaimed and hence some storage space could be saved.
 You have an opportunity to decide on a trade-off based on this information – store some partitions in archival storage in cloud or get rid of them altogether and reduce costs.

-Unravel can help you track the success of the migration as you move your big data applications from the on-premises cluster to the cloud cluster.
+Unravel can help you track the success of the migration as you move your modern data stack applications from the on-premises cluster to the cloud cluster.
 You can use Unravel to compare how a given application was performing on-premise and how it is doing in its new home.
 If the performance is not up to par, Unravel’s insights and recommendations can help bring your migration on track.

 Planning and migrating is, of course, only one step in the journey to realize the full value of big data in the cloud.
 In Parts II and III of the series, I will cover performance optimization, cloud cost reduction strategies; troubleshooting, debugging, and root cause analysis; and related topics.